4th-earth/site-fourth-earth/content-raw/public/sprinkles/content.md

 ### Action deck

-- Each Round, Players MUST draw one card from a standard 52 deck of platings cards for each Character they’re playing; no jokers or specialty cards.
+- Each Round, Players MUST draw one card from a standard 52 deck of playing cards for each Character they’re playing; no jokers or specialty cards.
 - Actions MUST be resolved from highest to lowest.
 	- Ties MUST be resolved in alphabetical order of suit names; clubs, diamonds, hearts, spades.